2006 Winter Olympics: Broadcasting

 About 40% of the television coverage of the Olympics was in high definition.

 The 2006 Winter Olympic Games were broadcast worldwide by a number of television broadcasters:

 Controversies

-The Games had issues with costs covering and international attendance.
+The Games had issues with covering costs and international attendance.
 Due to a lack of funding by the Italian Government, TOROC risked dissolution.

 Metro

 The metro was finally opened to the public on 4 February 2006, after a 45-day delay.
 It operated on a shorter stretch (XVIII Dicembre (Porta Susa) to Fermi – 11 stations) than originally forecast; it finally reached the main railway station (Porta Nuova) and the rest of the city centre more than one year after the Games, in October 2007.
 For the duration of the Games, a single ticket (5 euros) covered use of both the metro and other means of public transportation for a whole day.
 However, during the Games, metro service stopped at 6:00 pm, making it impractical for spectators of evening events.
 Furthermore, the metro did not reach any of the Olympic venues.
 On the other hand, the bus service was heavily improved for the Games, although still inadequate at night hours.